Nano Banana Prompts for Landscapes (2026)

 Prompt: "Bridge railing in foreground, city skyline at blue hour, lights beginning to turn on, reflection in river, urban landscape photography, cinematic and grand"

 The bridge railing creates foreground framing.
-Blue hour balances natural and artificial light.
+Blue hour balances natural and artificial light, which is why virtually every professional cityscape photo is shot in this 20-minute window.

 Prompt: "Wet cobblestone street in foreground, narrow European alley at golden hour, warm light on old buildings, architectural landscape photography, charming and historic"